SPDMark: Selective Parameter Displacement for Robust Video Watermarking: Proposed Method: SPDMark

 Let $\mathbf{h}_{\ell-1}$ be the input to layer $\ell$ in the original diffusion model and let $\mathbf{h}_{\ell} = \mathcal{F}_{\phi_\ell}(\mathbf{h}_{\ell-1})$ be its output.
 After parameter displacement, the output of layer $\ell$ is computed as:

 where $\Delta \phi_\ell = \zeta_{\ell,p^*} = A_{\ell,p^*}B_{\ell,p^*}$, $p^* = (i_{\ell}+1)$ denotes the basis shift for layer $\ell$ selected based on $\kappa$, and $\alpha$ is a fixed scalar.

-{\bf Per-Frame Watermark Message Generation}: To detect and localize temporal modifications in the watermarked video, it is essential to embed unique watermark messages in each frame of the video.
-For a $T$-frame video, we derive frame-specific watermark messages using a secret key $K_{\text{base}}$ and a time-varying message as inputs to a cryptographic hash function $\mathcal{H}$ (e.g., HMAC-SHA256):
+\textbf{Per-Frame Watermark Message Generation}: To detect and localize temporal modifications in the watermarked video, it is essential to embed unique watermark messages in each frame of the video.
+For a $T$-frame video, we derive frame-specific watermark messages from a video-level secret key $K_{\text{base}}$ using a cryptographic hash function $\mathcal{H}$ (e.g., HMAC-SHA256):

-where $[\kappa~ t]$ denotes the time-varying message obtained by concatenating $\kappa$ with $t$ and $\mathrm{Trunc}_M$ denotes that the resulting hash value is truncated to the first $M$ bits.
+where $\mathrm{Trunc}_M$ denotes that the resulting hash value is truncated to the first $M$ bits.
 Consequently, the parameter displacement is also frame-specific.

-{\bf Watermark Extractor}: Since the embedded watermark message is frame-specific, the watermark extractor $\mathcal{V}_{\eta}$ is designed to operate on individual frames of the video.
-Specifically, we employ a ResNet-50~\citep{deepResidual} model pretrained on ImageNet~\citep{deng2009imagenet} and replace the final fully connected layer with a linear head that outputs $M$ logits per frame.
+\textbf{Watermark Extractor}: Since the embedded watermark message is frame-specific, the watermark extractor $\mathcal{V}_{\eta}$ is designed to operate on individual frames of the video.
+Specifically, we employ a ResNet-50~\cite{deepResidual} model pretrained on ImageNet~\cite{deng2009imagenet} and replace the final fully connected layer with a linear head that outputs $M$ logits per frame.

-{\bf Loss Functions}: To enforce the message recoverability requirement, we employ the binary cross entropy with logits loss ($\mathrm{BCE}_{\text{logits}}$).
+\textbf{Loss Functions}: To enforce the message recoverability requirement, we employ the binary cross entropy with logits loss ($\mathrm{BCE}_{\text{logits}}$).
 Specifically, for a watermarked video $\tilde{\textbf{x}}$,

 where $\tilde{x}_t$ is the $t$-th frame in $\tilde{\textbf{x}}$ and $\kappa_t$ is the frame-specific watermark message.